Can someone please explain to me why I just went downstairs to use the bathroom, and stepped in a puddle of piss in front of the toilet?

 Andy-

-The depresion [
+The depresion [sic] will last

 for one year.